Guides

 Employee injury: Your part-time assistant develops a repetitive strain injury from conditioning thousands of stems.
 They claim for treatment costs.
 Covered by: employers' liability.

-Venue damage: Water from your flower installation seeps onto a hotel's antique wooden floor, causing staining.
+Venue damage: Water from your flower installation seeps onto a hotel's antique wooden floor and stains it.
 The hotel claims for restoration.
 Covered by: public liability.

 Practical Advice